Lice (film): Production

 Principal photography began in March 2025 in Canada.
 Director Jonathan Bensimon also serves as cinematographer on the production, and has stated plans to use Kodak and Cinestill film stocks to give the film its own signature visual look.

 In May 2025, it was announced that Hirsch, Long and Connolly were cast in the film.

 The film is based on an original concept by Kevin Connolly, with a script written by Anthony Musella and Shaun Harris.
 Connolly produces alongside Patrick Marino, Jeremy Alter and Gary Goldman.

 In June 2025, filming wrapped in Canada.

 Highland Film Group is handling worldwide sales for the film.

+Release

+In May 2026, Magenta Light Studios acquired the distribution rights, for an early 2027 release.